BCC Communication Pathway

 Owns

 The thematic goal.
 The rallying cry.
-The defining objectives for each season.
+The defining objectives.
 The spiritual health of the staff team.
-The tone and culture of the entire journey.

 Key Tasks

 Weekly staff meeting.
 Both all-church leadership meetings.
-Casting the vision publicly from the pulpit.
-Naming wins and drop points honestly.
-Personally modeling the journey at every Mile Marker.
+Casting the vision from the pulpit.
+Personally modeling the journey.

 Baton Pass To

 Passes the vision baton to all staff.
-Ensures every staff member can articulate the goal, the pathway, and their own role in it without being prompted.
+Ensures every staff member can articulate the goal without being prompted.

 Role